 4 out of 10 pregnant women use the seat belt incorrectly

-Folksam has together with the Chalmers Industriteknik Foundation carried out a survey that shows that there is a great deal of ignorance about how the seat belt should be used during pregnancy and that as many as 40 percent of all pregnant women use the belt incorrectly.
+The Swedish insurance company Folksam has together with Chalmers Industriteknik Foundation carried out a survey, which shows that there is a great lack of knowledge about how the seat belt should be used during pregnancy.
+As many as 40 percent of all pregnant women use the belt incorrectly.

-The survey showed that almost everyone uses a seat belt, but close to 40 per cent use it incorrectly.
+The survey showed that almost everyone uses a seat belt, but close to 40 percent use it incorrectly during pregnancy.
 In the event of a collision, this can have devastating consequences for both the woman and the unborn child.

-– The seat belt is the most important protection system and reduces the risk of death in a collision in a car by about 50 percent, so even for pregnant women.
-As a pregnant woman, it is extra important to think about how you put on the belt so that both you and the unborn child are optimally protected, says Helena Stigson, a researcher at Folksam.
+– The seat belt is the most important protection system and reduces the risk of death in a collision by about 50 percent – even for pregnant women.
+If you’re, it is extremely important to think about how you use the vehicle belt so that both you and the unborn child are protected in the best way, says Helena Stigson, researcher at Folksam.

-The survey shows that the majority of women (84%) use the car every day or a few times a week.
-This means that pregnant women are often exposed to an increased risk of injury when the misuse is large.
-Only one-third of the women had received or actively sought information on how to use the seat belt during pregnancy, and even among these women, every third belt used incorrectly.
-The misuse was significantly higher in the group that did not receive any information.
-In this group, 42 per cent used the belt incorrectly.
+The survey shows that the majority of women (84%) use the car every day or at least a few times a week.
+Due to the high misuse rate, these pregnant women are very often exposed to an increased risk for injuries.
+Only one third of the women had received or actively sought information on how to use the vehicle belt correctly during pregnancy.
+But even among these women, every third used the belt incorrectly.
+The misuse rate was significantly higher in the group that did not receive any information: 42 percent of them used the belt incorrectly.

-According to Folksam, it is also common for the diagonal belt to be placed incorrectly over the chest and abdomen.
-The diagonal belt should be pulled at the side of the abdomen, over the chest between the breasts and in the middle of the shoulder.
+In their study, Folksam could also see incorrect usage of the shoulder belt.
+The shoulder belt should run along the side of the baby bump, over the chest between the breasts and in the middle of the shoulder.
 The belt must not slide over the shoulder and should sit as close to the body as possible.

 The survey also shows that several pregnant women experience a lack of comfort while driving when they are pregnant.
-Our pregnancy belt has a padded seat cushion that makes you sit more comfortably.
-Many also experience that the pressure on the bladder decreases with a pregnancy belt.
-Several mothers have also told us that they continue to use the pregnancy belt after the birth if they have had a caesarean section as the pregnancy belt helps to remove pressure on the surgical wound.
+Our pregnancy belt features a padded cushion that makes you sit more comfortably.
+Many also experience that the pressure on the bladder decreases thanks to the pregnancy belt.
+Mothers, who have had a C-section can also use the pregnancy belt for several weeks after the birth of their child, as it keeps the lap belt away from the scar of the C-section.

-Our BeSafe Pregnancy Belt is tested according to ECE R16, which guarantees that it does not interfere with the seat belt function.
-It has also been crash-tested so that you can feel completely safe.
+Our BeSafe Pregnant Belt is tested according to ECE R16, which guarantees that it does not interfere with the vehicle belt.
+It has also been crash-tested for your safety.